AnteDujic/MLS---Assesment/README.md

 ### PRACTICALS

 This folder contains notebooks based on the Module lectures, and are centered around different topics related to Machine Learning.
-The main part of each notebook are the exercises, done as weekly tasks for the Module.
-The rest of the notebooks is heavily based on the lectures, with certain parts being left out or further developed, to build a narrative leading to the mentioned exercises.
-Below are all the notebooks and a brief explanation of each exercise.
+The main part of each notebook are the exercises, done as weekly assignments for the Module.
+The rest of the notebooks is heavily based on the lectures, with certain parts being left out or further developed, to build a narrative around the mentioned exercises.
+Below are listed all the notebooks and a brief explanation of each exercise.

 #### 01 - STATISTICS